Tracy Scoggins: Career

 Scoggins made her professional big screen debut in the 1984 action film Toy Soldiers, but played first leading role in the 1988 crime thriller film In Dangerous Company.
 She played another leading role in the 1990 action comedy The Gumshoe Kid alongside Jay Underwood and also that year starred in Michael Schultz-directed made-for-television comedy-satire Jury Duty: The Comedy.
-She starred in the horror films Watchers II (1990) and Demonic Toys (1992), as well detective film Dan Turner, Hollywood Detective (1990) and legal thriller Ultimate Desires (1991), both opposite Marc Singer.
+She starred in the horror films Watchers II (1990) and Demonic Toys (1992), as well detective film Dan Turner, Hollywood Detective (1990) and legal thriller Ultimate Desires (also known as Silhouette, 1991), both opposite Marc Singer.
 She co-starred opposite Michael Biehn in the science-fiction film Timebomb (1991), and Alien Intruder (1993).
 In 1994, she produced her own workout video, Tough Stuff.
 She was in the 1995 3DO game Snow Job.

 In 1993, Scoggins returned to series television with the role of Cat Grant in the ABC comedy-drama Lois & Clark: The New Adventures of Superman.
 She left the series after the first season.
 In 1994, Alan Spencer cast Scoggins in a pilot for CBS called Galaxy Beat.
 The pilot did not sell.
 Spencer said that she is "one of the funniest people on Earth".
 She made guest appearances in Doogie Howser, M.D., Burke's Law, Star Trek: Deep Space Nine, Cybill, Wings and Silk Stalkings.
 From 1995 to 1996, Scoggins starred as Amanda Carpenter in the Western series, Lonesome Dove: The Outlaw Years, and in 1997 had a recurring role in three episodes of Highlander: The Series.
 Scoggins starred as Anita Smithfield in two Dallas TV movies (Dallas: J.R.
 Returns (1996) and Dallas: War of the Ewings (1998)).
 This was not her first role in Dallas, as she had played a small part as another character, Diane Kelly, in a 1983 episode.